sammieatkins/accessibility-course/accessibility-course/src/content/lessons/06_semantic-HTML/instruction.md

 That was a lot to take in, right?
 But now that you've got the basics of semantic HTML, you’re in a good place.
 Learning semantic HTML isn’t just about writing code—it’s about building a solid foundation for everything you’ll do next.
 When you really understand these tags, you’re not just making things work; you’re making things make sense.

 And here’s the best part: it saves you time.
-Instead of wasting hours reinventing the wheel with JavaScript or custom components for elements like `<dialog>`, `<section>`, or `<article>`, you can just use the built-in structure.
+Instead of wasting hours reinventing the wheel with JavaScript or custom components for elements like `<dialog>`, `<dl>`, or `<code>`, you can just use the built-in structure.
 That means faster development, cleaner code, and fewer headaches down the road.

-By diving into semantic HTML now, you’re setting yourself up for quicker, more efficient projects in the future.
-Plus, you’ll really get HTML and be able to work with it.